simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/foc_pendulum.md

 #### The integration

-Now we jsut need to decide when do we do the swing up and when do we do the stabilization.
+Now we just need to decide when do we do the swing up and when do we do the stabilization.
 Basically we need to decide the angle from which we decide that it is not possible to recover and we should proceed with the swing-up.
 I my case I have decided it is `0.5 radians`, `~30degrees`.

 So the full control algorithm code looks like this: